Barry Dennen

 Barry Dennen (February 22, 1938 – September 26, 2017) was an American actor and writer.
 He is best known for playing Pontius Pilate on the original 1970 recording of Jesus Christ Superstar as well as the subsequent 1971 stage musical and 1973 film adaptation.

-Life and career
+He also appeared in notable films including Fiddler on the Roof, The Shining, Shock Treatment, Titanic, and performed the voice of the Skeksis Chamberlain in The Dark Crystal.

+Early life

 Barry Dennen was born in Chicago, Illinois, on February 22, 1938.

-In New York City from 1960 to 1961, he had a platonic relationship with Barbra Streisand.
-They lived together for a year, during which time he helped her develop the nightclub act that began her successful career as a singer and actress.